On the Prym map for cyclic covers of genus two curves: Introduction

 To prove both results, we first describe a construction that associates to a cyclic cover $[C\to D] \in \mathcal{R}_{2,d}$ a polarized abelian surface $(A,L)$ of type $(1,d)$.
 Then, we show that the codifferential of the Prym map at $[C\to D]$ can be interpreted via the multiplication map $\operatorname{Sym}^2H^0(A,L) \to H^0(A,L^{2})$.
 We then use results of Lazarsfeld \cite{LazarsfeldProjective1990} and Fuentes Garc\'ia \cite{GarciaProjective2004}, which show that this multiplication map is surjective if and only if $d\geq 7$ and the corresponding polarization is very ample, and then a result of Ramanan \cite{RamananAmpleAbSurf1985} proves that this is the case if and only if the cover is not bielliptic.
 A similar argument yields the case $d=6$ of Theorem A, and to conclude we analyze the case of bielliptic covers.

 \textbf{Acknowledgements}: I would like to thank the anonymous referee, whose comment led us to a correction of the original argument and to a strenghtening of our results.
 The main ideas in this note were developed during my PhD at the Humboldt-Universit\"at zu Berlin.
 I would like to thank my advisor Prof. Gavril Farkas for his guidance and the Berlin Mathematical School and the IRTG 1800 of the DFG for their support during my studies.
 I would also like to thank Angela Ortega for her useful comments on this manuscript.
+I thank Pawe{\l} Bor\'owka for pointing out Ramanan's result to me.